 Step 2: Alter your Resource Requirements

-Select the first Activity, and click on ‘Resources’ on the ribbon.
+Select the Check In Activity and click on ‘Resources’ on the ribbon.
 Then click on ‘Detail’, and you should see the following Dialog.

-The four options on the bottom half of this Dialog give you the option to change the default Resource requirements.
+The four options on the bottom half of the second Dialog give you the option to change the default Resource requirements.
 The top option is the default.

-We want to change this so that we aren’t releasing our Resource after the first Activity.
+We want to change this so that we do not release our Resource after the Check In Activity.
 Select the second option: ‘Require here, but do not Release the Resource’.
-This means that the resource will stay with the Work Item until you tell it otherwise.
+This means that the Resource will stay with the Work Item until you tell it otherwise.

 Step 3: Release your Resources

-We now need to set our example up so that we release our Resource after the second Activity.
+We now need to set our example up so that we release our Resource after the Appointment Activity.

-Select the second Activity, and access the same dialog as before (Ribbon → Resources → Detail)
+Select the Appointment Activity, and access the same dialog as before (Ribbon → Resources → Detail)

 This time we want to ‘release’ the Resource, as they are no longer required after the end of the Activity.

 Select the third option, ‘Only Release the Resource here’.
-We already have a Resource with our work item from the previous Activity, so we don’t need to Require another one.
-All we need to do is tell our model to let the Resource go after ‘Search Passenger’.
+We already have a Resource with our work item from the previous Check In Activity, so we don’t need to Require another one.
+All we need to do is tell our model to let the Resource go after ‘Appointment’.

 Shift Dependent Resources

-Shifts can be created by using the ‘Shift’s button on the Data & Rules tab.
+Shifts can be created by using the ‘Shift’s button on the Build tab.

 Once you reset your model, you will see that the small number above each Resource depends on what time of day it is (i.e. which shift is currently running).